Parameter is divided into two parts, the Test and the Result if True. The test comes prior to the keyword of Then and the Result if True comes after.

 Takes two parameters, FileName, bUseHeader

-Takes a variable number of conditional statements
+Takes a variable number of conditional logical if statements

 Parameter is a comma separated list (using CSV rules and not in quotes) of the options made available to the user which are enforced on save.